+Number of Saved

-- G. Number of Saved.
-Whether a person believes in limited or unlimited atonement, the exact same number are going to be saved.
-Every evangelical limits the atonement somewhere or all would be universalists.
+Whether a person believes in limited or unlimited atonement the exact same number are going to be saved.
+Every evangelical limits the atonement somewhere or all would be Universalists.
 Strict freewillers say Christ died for all men but His death is available only to those who believe.
 Electionists who believe in unlimited atonement state that Christ died for all men but it is limited in application to the elect or those who believe.
 Electionists who believe in limited atonement say Christ died only for the elect and the elect are those who believe.

 Not one more soul is saved in any of these views.
 Furthermore, definite atonement has far less theological problems.
-I repeat the death of Christ only works for those who believe.
+I repeat-the death of Christ only works for those who believe.
 Unlimited redemptionists cannot show that one more person would be saved than those who believe in a definite atonement.
-When the final number of the redeemed is counted, they will be the same number. - H. Love of God.
+When the final number of the redeemed is counted, they will be the same number.

+"Whatever it is tht you believe about the inherent nature of the atonement, whatever it is that you believe about the limits of the atonement, whether they're there or not there-whatever it is that you believe about the actual efficaiousness of the death of Christ and towhom it is applied, whatever nuances of that discussion you particularly believe-in the end, the atonement will only have value to those who believe-whatever it is that you believe" (John MacArthur, Jr.).

+Love of God

 Those who say that God so loved the whole world that He gave His only begotten Son to die for it, must also face the inconsistency that God loved the world enough to send His Son to die for all, but did not love them enough to save all.
-What kind of love is this? - I. Purpose of God.
+What kind of love is this?

+Purpose of God

 There is a perfect unity in the works and purposes of God.
 God has chosen certain men to be saved.
 Was or is the design of redemption at odds with God's elective purposes?
 Was the Son seeking to save those that the Father had not purposed to save?
 Obviously not, for those chosen by the Father must be redeemed by the Son and regenerated by the Holy Spirit.

-VI.
-Biblical Support for Definite Atonement
+BIBLICAL SUPPORT FOR DEFINITE ATONEMENT

+The Word "All"

-- A. The Word "All".
-When reading the word "all" in the Bible, we must always put it into the context of the passage.
+When reading the word "all" in the Bible; we must always put it into the context of the passage.
 We should also remember that the Bible is written in the language of the people, so that when we see the word "all" it does not always mean "all in general" or "all inclusively."
 Many times "all" is given a limited meaning in the Bible.
-According to John Owen, the Puritan, the word "all" is given a limited meaning at least 500 times in the Bible. - 1.
-The Usage of "All".
-"All" may mean all of all sorts, for Christ is said to be
+According to John Owen, the Puritan, the word "all" is given a limited meaning at least 500 times in the Bible.